quorten/quorten-blog1/_posts/2018-07-20-smart-home-design.md

       Oh!
 Really good idea.
 This solves my problem for finer-grained control of stand-by power consumption around my computers!

+* UPDATE 2020-01-23: Backup power wiring.
+There should be separate power circuits for equipment that should be connected to backup power even during mains power failures.
+Everything else is left unpowered when mains power fails.
+The idea is that you want to minimize the load on the backup power system, whether it be batteries, a generator, and so on.
+Also, there should be a dedicated plug outside the house where a generator can be connected to supply power.

+* UPDATE 2020-01-23: 240 volt electricity to the garage is a must, for electric vehicles.
+Also, especially in the case of an insulated/heated garage in cold environments, there should be a water drainage system so that water from melting snow and ice off the car does not puddle up on the garage floor.

 * Also must-have, but on the consumer side rather than the home builder side.
 Power strips?
 You need a slick outlet cover for that to prevent dust from settling inside unused outlets.
 That's one of